-In September we confirm Mozilla’s plans to include a VPN in your Firefox browser as a special feature.
-This came under the name of Firefox Private Network and in a first phase could be tested by some users of the popular browser.
+In September, we confirm Mozilla’s plans to include a VPN in your Firefox browser as a special feature.
+This came under the name of Firefox Private Network and, in the first phase, could be tested by some users of the popular browser.
 The problem is that its characteristics were quite limited at the time.
 Now, the Firefox VPN is about to arrive with 3 hours of secure browsing, among other things, and we tell you everything we know about this security tool that will take virtual private networks to all users at the click of a button.

-The use of VPNs has skyrocketed for some time now.
-The so-called cases of mass espionage and the increasing security breaches that have ended up exposing personal data of users have contributed to this.
-Nobody trusts a hair when surfing the Internet and trying to maintain anonymity has become a priority.
+The use of free VPN has skyrocketed for some time now.
+The so-called cases of mass espionage and the increasing security breaches that have ended up exposing the personal data of users have contributed to this.
+Nobody trusts hair when surfing the Internet, and trying to maintain anonymity has become a priority.
 For that reason, we have more and more alternatives within our reach, the Firefox VPN being the next to jump into the ring.